Service

 A training module for civil servants on how to understand the citizen’s experience

-Citizen engagement is a fundamental part of our work and a key technique we use to understand and evaluate city strategies and projects.
-While we have recently seen an increasing interest in the field from both cities and private organisations alike, in our work we often come across a lack of capacity and understanding about the value and key learnings that this type of qualitative research is able to bring forward.
+Citizen engagement is a fundamental part of our work and a key technique to understand and evaluate city strategies and projects.
+While we have recently seen an increasing interest in the field from both cities and private organisations alike, we often come across a lack of capacity and understanding about the value and key learnings that this type of qualitative research is able to bring forward.

-To tackle this, in 2023 not only did we use citizen engagement as part of our research work, but we also developed a training module on it.
+This is why we have developed a training module on citizen engagement.
 Commissioned by EIT Urban Mobility, Humankind prepared part of the content of their newly created Citizens on the Move, a hybrid training programme focusing on building the capacities of city governments to engage with their citizens and other stakeholders on the sustainable mobility transition.
+We ran the course in 2023, 2024 and will follow up with another edition of it in 2025.

 While usually pilot testing of solutions and services is based on User Experience –focusing on the interactions between the solution and its users only–, our Citizen Engagement focus is concerned with the interactions beyond the user, with the impact of a specific solution or service on its users but also all the other inhabitants of the public space that the solution comes into.
 This is important because cities, public spaces, are complex environments where multiple perspectives coexist, and they are profoundly different from hypothetical scenarios or controlled environments where new products or services may have been tested before.